NVIDIA/NVFlare/examples/psi/README.md

 The usage is really simple.

-* Step 1: user needs to implement the PSI interface where the client side's items need to be loaded These items could be user_ids or feature names depending your use case.
+* Step 1: user needs to implement the PSI interface where the client side's items need to be loaded.
+These items could be user_ids or feature names depending on your use case.

 * Step 2: Specify the job configurations